 Southwest Florida Veterinary Specialists offers I-131 Radioactive Iodine Therapy for cats diagnosed with hyperthyroidism.
 This therapy has been used extensively in veterinary medicine.

 Radioactive Iodine (or radioiodine) I-131 therapy has a success rate approaching 95 to 98% for cats with hyperthyroid disease, with only a single treatment.

 This type of therapy has been used extensively in veterinary medicine.
 Abnormal thyroid tissue absorbs radioactive iodine, leaving normal thyroid tissue and other organs undamaged.

 Your cat's normal thyroid tissue will regain functioning after the benign tumor has been eliminated, within a month after completing therapy.

 How many cats are affected by hyperthyroidism?

 Feline hyperthyroidism is a common disorder in middle-aged and older cats.
 It occurs in about 10 percent of cats over 10 years of age.
 Twice yearly examinations of your cat may allow early detection of hyperthyroidism, as well as other age-related diseases.

 - How does hyperthyroidism affect cats?

 Hyperthyroidism is a very common endocrine disease for older cats.
-An increased metabolic rate can cause a range of symptoms, including vomiting, diarrhea, weight loss, increased blood pressure, irregular heart rate or other problems.
+An increased metabolic rate can cause a range of symptoms, including vomiting, diarrhea, increased appetite, weight loss, increased blood pressure, irregular heart rate or other problems.

 - What are the treatment options for hyperthyroidism?